USMNT announces Euro-heavy roster and second friendly

-On Tuesday, Berhalter named 24 players, all but one from European clubs, for friendlies in Wales on Nov.
+On Tuesday, Berhalter named 24 players — most are young, all but one plays in Europe, many are with major clubs — for friendlies in Wales on Nov.
 12 and against Panama on Nov.
 16 in Wiener Neustadt, Austria.

 The Panama match was finalized late Monday after plans to play Australia or New Zealand in London fell through.